New Mexico may soon become the first state in the U.S. to officially sanction the use of medical marijuana to treat opiate addiction.

 Meanwhile, a new study by researchers at the University of New Mexico added some support to the -pro-medical marijuana position.
 The preliminary study compared the use of medical cannabis and prescription opioid use among chronic pain patients.

 The results indicated a strong correlation between enrollment in the New Mexico Medical Cannabis Program (MCP) and cessation or reduction of opioid use, and that whole, natural Cannabis sativa and extracts made from the plant may serve as an alternative to opioid-based medications for treating chronic pain.
+This stuff is great for anxiety too and has very little side effects.
+Alternatives exsist for those who search with an opened mind.

 “Current levels and dangers of opioid use in the U.S. warrant the investigation of harm-reducing treatment alternatives,” said Dr. Jacob Miguel Vigil, an associate professor of psychology who led the study.
 “Our results highlight the necessity of more extensive research into the possible uses of cannabis as a substitute for opioid painkillers, especially in the form of placebo-based, randomized controlled trials and larger sample observational studies.”